inaimathi/langnostic/drafts/zippers-and-clj.md

 [^in-which-case-why]: In which case, why are you here?
 This blog could kill you accidentally with an errant click or two.
 You should probably just go do something else.

 The operations defined in the paper are `left`, `right`, `up`, `down`, `insert_right`, `insert_left`, `insert_down` and `delete`.
 There's a few conveniences defined for the Clojure version, and I've implemented some of my own stuff too.
-There's also, oddly, a couple ways that the Clojure version and original paper conflict.
+There's also, oddly, a couple ways that the Clojure version and original paper conflict [:TODO - reword].
 I have some idea why that is in a couple places, but others seem arbitrary.
 We'll get to all of it.
 Lets go through [the main file](https://github.com/inaimathi/cl-zipper/blob/master/src/cl-zipper.lisp) in [almost-literate](http://inaimathi.ca/archive/by-tag/almost-literate-programming) style.

 First up, we have constructors.